cozy/cozy-home/docs/konnector-manifest.md

 Property        | Description
 ----------------|---------------------------------------------------------------
-identifier      | (Boolean) indicating if the field is the main identier.
+identifier      | (Boolean) indicating if the field is the main identifier.
 By default, the `login` field is the identifier.
 Default value is false and there can be only one identifier advanced        | Indicates if the field should be displayed in the "advanced" area of the form (default: `false`) default         | Default value.
 It can a string for a text field, or an object for a select field (`"default": {"value": "foo","name": "bar"},`) description     | Field description, as a locale key.